22 On rising againJill Loree2023-11-23T13:30:37+00:00

-Each year, as Easter approaches once again, there is something in the air.
+Each year, as Easter approaches once again, there is something in the air, rising again.
 And it’s not just the sweet scent of peeps.

 The Christ-infused energy that came sweeping across this sphere as we turned into the current century is somehow higher and brighter, as many turn inward and acknowledge this presence.

 But there’s an important distinction to be made between doing so before having a personal experience with this light, and doing so on the far side of such an awakening.

 It’s akin to what Supreme Court Justice, Oliver Wendell Holmes, Jr., said roughly 100 years ago: I would not give a fig for the simplicity this side of complexity, but I would give my life for the simplicity on the other side of complexity.